 Frank is a member of the full-time chaplain staff at a regional medical center in the south.
 He has been there for 20 years as a chaplain.
-Frank’s responsibilities are split between the trauma center and the local cancer center, which is located in another building.
+Frank splits time between the trauma center and the local cancer center, which is located in another building.
 His organization, although in a small town, runs a large center as two former hospitals merged and became one large medical center.
-Since the merger, more staff members were added to keep up with demand.
+Since the merger, the hospital hired additional staff members to keep up with demand.

-Heather is a full-time, but currently part-time member of the chaplain staff at a large medical center on the southeast coast.
-She is assigned to both the pediatric unit and the NICU, which is the neonatal intensive care unit.
-In her current schedule, Heather works mostly nights and fills in for other chaplains when they are not available.
-Heather is fairly young in her career as a chaplain as this is only her third year of hospital chaplaincy.
+Heather is typically a full-time member of the chaplain staff at a large medical center on the southeast coast; she is currently working only part-time.
+Heather works mostly nights and fills in for other chaplains when they are not available.
+Pediatrics and the Neonatal Intensive Care Unit (NICU) are her primary responsibilities.
+Heather is relatively early in her career as a chaplain; this is only her third year of hospital chaplaincy.

 Barry is a full-time chaplain at a large medical center on the New-England coast, where he is a part of a small, three-person chaplain team.
-He has been with his organization for 8 years, but a chaplain in the hospital for 14.
-His responsibilities include service to the clinic locations for the hospital as well as locations across the state border.
-Barry also fills in on floors at the hospital’s main location when things get busy.
+He has been with his organization for 8 years, but a hospital chaplain for 14.
+His responsibilities include service to the external clinic locations as well as locations across the state border.
+Barry also fills in on floors at the hospital’s main location during busy times.

 Sheryl is the one-person staff, full-time chaplain, for a large medical network of hospitals.
-She is currently the only chaplain for her location.
-Sheryl is specifically assigned to the trauma unit and the NICU, which are the major departments within the hospital.
+She is currently the only chaplain for her location where her effort are mainly in the trauma unit and the NICU, two of the hospital’s largest departments.
 The bulk of Sheryl’s interactions as chaplain have been with adults.
 She has been a chaplain for six years.

-Stan is a retired pastor, but full-time working chaplain, with a large medical center in the Midwest.
-He is mainly assigned to ICU, but has worked in all departments within the hospital.
-Just over 70 years old, he is a member of a team of several chaplains and they consider themselves to be fully staffed.
-Although there were more on their team in the past, he still considers it to be a full team.
+Stan, a retired pastor at just over 70 years old, is a full-time working chaplain with a large medical center in the Midwest.
+Mainly part of the Intensive Care Unit (ICU), Stan has worked in all hospital departments.
+He is a member of a team of several chaplains, which they consider to be fully staffed, even though there were more on their team in the past.

 Richard is a full-time chaplain with a large Midwestern medical center.
-His primary assignment is with the ER department and medical surgery units.
+His primary assignments are with the ER department and medical surgery units.
 He has been a chaplain for over 22 years and has been with his current organization for 18 years.
-Richard is one of two chaplains who make up the staff.
-Although the medical center is large, the hospital’s funding only budgets for two and supplements the other services with community volunteer clergy.
+Richard is one of two chaplains who make up the paid staff.
+Although the medical center is large, funding only budgets for two hospital chaplains and supplements the other services with community volunteer clergy.

 Nathan has been a chaplain with his medical center for over 18 years.
-He is primarily an ER chaplain at a mid-size hospital in the southern region.
-He is a part of a four-person staff, which is considered fully staffed for that location.
-Although Nathan is usually working with the ER, he has been assigned to all departments over his time and feels connected to the organization through his experiences.
+He is primarily an ER chaplain at a mid-sized, southern hospital.
+The four-person staff makes the location fully staffed.
+Although Nathan is usually working with the ER, he has supported all departments and feels connected to the organization through his experiences.